The Rosetta Stone

 Gradient (G): The growth rings — layers of wood accreting outward over time.
 Also the medullary rays, running from center to bark.
 The tree grows along these gradients.

-Recursion (P → O): Branch nodes — points where the main trunk's periphery becomes a new origin.
+Frame generation (P → O): Branch nodes — points where the main trunk's paradox-condition generates a new origin.
 Each branch repeats the same O → G → P structure at smaller scale.
 Leaves repeat it again.
-And so on.

 Now here's the test: does this same structure appear elsewhere?